marconetto/azadventures/chapter7/README.md

 automate this process.

+To test the current status of a machine, one can rely on (i) Azure Instance Metadata Service (IMD) and Azure Managed Identity via Azure CLI.
+IMD provides information about VMs.
+IMDS is a REST API available in this IP address:
+169.254.169.254.
+Requests to this service can only be accessed from within the VM.
+We are gonna use IMD to get the resource id in Azure from the VM.
+We will use Azure CLI to obtain the provisioning status information.
+Azure CLI needs to login into Azure, and we are gonna do this via Managed Identity so we can automate this process.

 First, we need to make sure VMSS has system identity enabled.
 So, from the machine you provisioned your VMSS (e.g. your jumpbox machine), you can type (replacing myresourcegroup, myscaleset, mysubscription accordingly):